 The monitoring system shall have sufficient sensors to continuously measure meteorological conditions at the facility including ambient temperature, ambient pressure, relative humidity, wind speed, and wind direction with the ability to continuously record measurements.

-The monitoring system must the have the ability to store at least 24 months of continuous instrument data and the ability to generate hourly, daily, weekly, monthly, and annual reports.
+The monitoring system shall have the ability to store at least 24 months of continuous instrument data and the ability to generate hourly, daily, weekly, monthly, and annual reports.

-The monitoring system must have an integrated alarm system that is audible and visible continuously in the control room at the facility and in remote control centers.
+The monitoring system shall have an integrated alarm system that is audible and visible continuously in the control room at the facility and in remote control centers.

-All data collected by the monitoring system must be made available upon request of the ARB Executive Officer, and reported to ARB annually as specified in section 95673 for publication on an ARB maintained public internet web site.
+All data collected by the monitoring system shall be made available upon request of the CARB Executive Officer, and reported to CARB annually as specified in section 95673 for publication on a CARB maintained public internet web site.

-By January 1, 2020, the facility, in conjunction with the ARB Executive Officer, shall establish baseline monitoring conditions for the facility using at least 12 months of continuous monitoring data; and,
+After 12 months of continuous monitoring data has been collected, the owner or operator shall establish baseline monitoring conditions for the facility and submit baseline concentrations to the CARB Executive Officer; and,

 The monitoring system shall be programmed to trigger the alarm system at any time the downwind sensor(s) detects a reading that is greater than or equal to four (4) times the downwind sensor(s) baseline or in the event of a sensor failure; and,

-In the event that an alarm is triggered, the facility owner or operator shall confirm that an alarm condition has occurred and then contact the ARB, the Department of Conservation Department of Oil, Gas, and Geothermal Resources, and the local air district within 24 hours of the alarm trigger to notify the agencies of the alarm condition.
+The facility owner or operator shall notify CARB, CalGEM, and the local air district within 24 hours of the downwind sensor(s) detecting a reading that is greater than or equal to four (4) times the downwind sensor(s) baseline.

 The upwind and downwind baseline conditions may be re-evaluated every 12 months for changes in local conditions.

-Modifications to baseline conditions must be approved by ARB.
+Modifications to baseline conditions shall be approved by CARB.

-Requests for modification to baseline conditions shall be approved in full or in part, or disapproved in full or in part, by the ARB within 3 months from the date of requested modifications.
+Requests for modification to baseline conditions shall be approved in full or in part, or disapproved in full or in part, by CARB within 3 months from the date of requested modifications.

+The facility owner or operator shall keep records of any time the monitoring system is inactivated, including an explanation of the reason for the system being inactivated.
+The facility owner or operator shall also record when the system is reactivated.

-Daily or continuous leak screening at each injection/withdrawal wellhead assembly and attached pipelines according to one or both of the following methods:
+Daily or continuous leak screening at each injection/withdrawal wellhead assembly and attached pipelines, for wellheads located on wells as defined by section 95667(a)(75)(E), according to one or both of the following methods:

-Daily leak screening with the use of United States Environmental Protection Agency (US EPA) Reference Method 21-Determination of Volatile Organic Compound Leaks, (October 1, 2017) which is hereby incorporated by reference, as specified in section 95669 of this subarticle, Optical Gas Imaging, or other natural gas leak screening instruments approved by the ARB Executive Officer.
+Daily leak screening with the use of United States Environmental Protection Agency (US EPA) Reference Method 21 Determination of Volatile Organic Compound Leaks, (October 1, 2017) which is incorporated herein by reference, as specified in section 95669(b) of this subarticle or optical gas imaging.

+If wildlife is found to be present on a component and work must be halted or postponed within a certain distance of the wildlife in order to comply with state and federal wildlife regulations, the owner or operator may delay inspection, so long as they report the delay to the CARB Executive Officer within 24 hours of discovering the wildlife, provide a description of the type of wildlife, identify the regulations requiring work to be halted, and resume inspections once the reason for the delay is resolved.
+The owner or operator shall notify the CARB Executive Officer within 24 hours after inspections have resumed.
+These notifications shall be issued as specified in section 95673 of this subarcticle.

 Continuous leak screening with the use of automated instruments and a monitoring system with an alarm system that is both audible and visible in the control room and at remote control centers.